-This article describes a new feature that will allow a user to enable, disable and delete payee accounts.
+This article describes a feature that allows a user to enable, disable and delete payee accounts.
 Previously, payee accounts created were permanent regardless if the payee account was “inactive” or was set up as a test payee account.
 As a result, the inactive/test payee account remained as an option for your team to select from the payee dropdown list when setting up fee transactions.
-Moving forward, users will be able to manage payee accounts more effectively.

 What has changed?

-Users now have the ability to enable, disable or delete “inactive” payee accounts.
+Users can now enable, disable or delete “inactive” payee accounts.

 To prevent accidental disabling or deletion of payee accounts, the Disable and Delete buttons appear only if certain conditions described below are met.